rampatra/JavaNotes/_posts/2015-08-20-nested-classes.md

     public static void main(String[] args) {
         MyOuter.MyInner inner = new MyOuter().new MyInner();
-        inner.seeOuter();
+        inner.seeOuter(); // works fine
+        System.out.println(inner.x); // compiler error as you can't directly
+                                     // access outer class member through a
+                                     // inner class reference (you can have
+                                     // getter & setter in the inner class) }
 }
-}
 {% endhighlight %}

+#### Some points to note

+* You can refer to this [StackOverflow question](http://stackoverflow.com/questions/12251922/i-thought-inner-classes-could-access-the-outer-class-variables-methods) to understand how you can and can't access outer class members from inner class.
-NOTE: Normally the inner class code doesn't need a reference to the outer class, since it already has an implicit one it's using to access the members of the outer class, it would need a reference to the outer class if it needed to pass that reference to some other code as in the above example.
+* Normally the inner class code doesn't need a reference to the outer class, since it already has an implicit one it's using to access the members of the outer class, it would need a reference to the outer class if it needed to pass that reference to some other code as in the above example.